Dana-Farber-AIOS/pathml/docs/source/h5path.rst

 the **h5path** format, a hierarchical data structure which allows users to access small regions of the processed WSI without loading the entire image.
 This feature reduces the RAM required to run a ``PathML`` workflow (pipelines can be run on a consumer laptop), simplifies the reading and writing of processed WSIs, improves data exploration utilities, and enables fast reading for downstream tasks (e.g. PyTorch Dataloaders).
+Since slides are managed on disk, your drive must have sufficient storage.
+Performance will benefit from storage with fast read/write (SSD, NVMe).
 How it Works
 ------------